 On June 5, 2015, Novra entered a contribution agreement with Western Economic Diversification Canada ("WEDC").
 Under this agreement, Novra received a repayable contribution of \$257 thousand towards the commercialization of two new innovative technology-based products.
 During the current year, we did not receive any additional funds from WEDC.
 Repayment is scheduled for 60 consecutive monthly installments which commenced April 1, 2019.
-The contributions are subject to interest at the average bank rate plus 3% if any payments are late.
+Repayment obligations were paused from April to December 2020 due to the COVID-19 pandemic.
+Repayments recommenced on January 1, 2021.
+The contribution is subject to interest at the average bank rate plus 3% if any payments are late.

-At December 31, 2020, the remaining principal balance was \$205,279.
+At December 31, 2021, the remaining principal balance was \$153,799.

-e) Disaster assistance funding
+e) Government assistance funding

 Novra received funding from the Government of Canada through the Canada Emergency Business Account (CEBA) in the amount of \$40,000.
 The loan is interest free, administered through RBC and repayment on or before December 31, 2022 will result in forgiveness of 25% (up to \$10,000).
+In January 2022, the repayment date was extended to December 31, 2023.

-Wegener applied for and received funding from Truist Bank through the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) in the amount of \$344,910 (USD\$270,900) in Q2 2020.
-Management expects all or a substantial portion of the loan to be forgiven.
-However, the interpretation of legislated forgiveness rules continue to evolve and we are not able to confidently predict the amount of forgiveness that will be granted.
-The entire proceeds of the loan have been recorded in long term borrowings until the forgiveness amount is confirmed.
+Wegener applied for and received funding from Truist Bank through the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
+During Q2 2020, \$361,353 (USD\$260,900) was received.
+During Q1 2021, \$340,599 (USD\$269,035) was received.
+Management expected all or a substantial portion of the loan balances to be forgiven.
+However, the interpretation of legislated forgiveness rules continued to evolve and the amounts were only recognized as revenue when Management was able to confidently predict the amount of forgiveness that would be granted.
+In Q2 2021, forgiveness in the amount of \$325,342 (USD\$260,900) met this condition and was recognized as finance income in the period.
+In Q3 2021, forgiveness in the amount of \$336,644 (USD\$269,035) met this condition and was recognized as finance income in the period.
+All amounts received under this program have now been fully forgiven.

-In August 2020, Wegener received additional financing in the amount of \$190,980 (USD\$150,000) through the U.S. Small Business Administration, Office of Disaster Assistance.
+In August 2020, Wegener received additional financing in the amount of \$190,980 (USD\$150,000) through the U.S. Small Business Administration (SBA), Office of Disaster Assistance.
 Funds were advanced with the following terms: interest of 3.75%, installment payments of US\$731/month begin after 12 months and the balance of principal and interest payable 30 years from the funding date.
+In 2021, SBA deferred repayments to begin 24 months from the funding date.
+In March 2022, SBA deferred repayments to begin 30 months from the funding date.
+Interest continues to accrue on the balance of the loan outstanding.